 The St. Catherine University Libraries seek to provide an atmosphere conducive to study and research, while at the same time accommodating the needs of as many people as possible.
 We recognize the need our users may have to confer with classmates, and to use their electronic devices in ways that cause a minimal amount of disturbance.
 The Libraries’ plan for dealing with noise, food, and drink is based on common sense and a desire to be fair and civil.

-In St. Paul, the lower level is the designated silent study space.
-In Minneapolis, the carrels and tables on the north side of the library are silent study space.
+In the library, the lower level is the designated silent study space.
 Talking, music, or electronic devices are not allowed in these areas.

 These areas can be very busy, and the nature of the work performed by staff and library users often creates the need for conversation.
 Normal conversational levels are permitted for reference and library service purposes.
 Library users who prefer a quiet environment should go to other areas of the library.

-The remainder of the libraries, including all of the public spaces in the St. Paul lower level, are considered semi-quiet study areas.
+The remainder of the library, including all of the public spaces in the lower level, are considered semi-quiet study areas.
 A reasonable amount and level of talking is allowed, but loud or persistent noise (whether with others or using electronic devices) is discouraged.

 If users bring electronic devices to the libraries, they should be used in a manner that will not bother others.
 For example, phones should be set to vibrate or silent ring mode.
 Users listening to audio formats should use earbuds or headphones.
 Users should take their calls outside of the libraries.

 Food and drink are allowed in the libraries.
 Library users should be considerate of others with regard to consumption of food and drink, and with removal/recycling of food waste.
-Food is not allowed at any library computers or in the Media Services viewing areas.
+Food is not allowed at any library computers.
 The libraries reserve the right to limit food or drink use or types of food allowed.

 (Note: the IT computer labs in the St. Catherine libraries set their own food and drink policies).